Jaseci-Labs/jaseci/docs/docs/tutorials/CanoniCAI/2_faq.md

 > **Note**
 >
-> We recently implemented a new organizational structure to `jaseci_ai_kit` to accomodate more and larger models being introduced to the suite.
+> We recently implemented a new organizational structure to `jaseci_ai_kit` to accommodate more and larger models being introduced to the suite.
 If you started this guide prior to January 24th, 2023, you might have installed the python package `jaseci_ai_kit`.
 This has been replaced with four separate packages, `jac_nlp`, `jac_speech`, `jac_vision` and `jac_misc`.
 You can continue to use the `jaseci_ai_kit` you have installed as it will still function and work with your existing code.
 Just replace `jac_nlp` with `jaseci_ai_kit` throughout this guide.
 They will be noted as well.
-If you are just starting this guide, we recommend instaling the new packages (i.e. `jac_nlp`).
+If you are just starting this guide, we recommend installing the new packages (i.e. `jac_nlp`).

 Now we load the action we need into our jaseci environment